 ‘Photojournalists are responsible for the ethics of showing, but we are responsible for the ethics of seeing’ (pg 60).

-Looking a bit more into my notes, in the intro to her book, Susie writes:
+Looking a bit more into my notes, in the intro to her book, Linfield writes:

 ‘ I am writing, even more, against the work of Sontag’s postmodern and poststructuralist heirs, and their sour, arrogant disdain for the traditions, the practice and the ideals of documentary photography’. (pg XV).